 MAG ASO FALLS

-Mag Aso Falls is located in the town of Antequera on Bohol.
+Mag Aso Falls is located in the town of Antequera.
 To reach Mag Aso Falls it’s approximately 30 minutes drive from Tagbilaran City or a 1-hour drive from Panglao.

 The Mag Aso Falls entrance fee is 20 pesos and an additional 15 pesos for parking.

-There are 197 concrete steps with metal handrails leading down to the falls and it is an easy 5 to 10 minute hike to reach the bottom.
-At the halfway mark on the way down to Mag Aso Falls, there is a viewpoint that overlooks the waterfall which makes for a great photo opportunity.
+There are 197 concrete steps with metal handrails leading down to the falls and it is an easy 5 to 10-minute hike to reach the bottom.
+Halfway down to the falls, there is a viewpoint that overlooks the waterfall which makes for a great photo opportunity.

-You can swim over to Mag Aso falls from the outer edges and climb up into the natural jacuzzi pool to experience a head massage under the falls.
-There is also a small cave that can be found under the waterfall.
+You can swim over to the falls from the outer edges and climb up into the natural jacuzzi pool to experience a head massage under the falls.
+A small cave can also be found under the waterfall.

 Mag Aso Falls